 Do I have to make an appt or can I just walk in?

 We do recommend making an appointment, but are more than happy to do walk-ins.
-If you’re planning on coming down without an appointment however, give us a call first to make sure Mike is working that day as he does share his time between several states/studios.
+If you’re planning on coming down without an appointment however, give us a call first to make sure a clinician is working that day and at the time you plan on coming past.

 I want to get a quote before coming in.
 Can I just email you photos of the area in question?